ExponentialA/80sHeardle/README.md

 Updated as of May 15, 2022

 This is a spin-off of the original [Heardle](https://www.heardle.app/) but for 80s songs.
-Each song is randomly chosen from his discography, including features.
+Each song is randomly chosen.
 I do not own any rights to the songs used in this game.
 All copyright goes to whoever, and other relevant parties.

 FYI: I am not a web developer.
 If you find a bug or have any questions, DM me on Twitter ([@anujadhiya](https://twitter.com/anujadhiya)).